-The following describes a generalized process which could be suitable, for example, for a multi site, multi asset situation.
+The following describes a generalized process that could be suitable, for example, for a multi site, multi asset situation.

-During rollout prepration, a portfolio of all relevant assets and sites (e.g. train stations and escalators) must be created.
-This portfolion must be evaluated and prioritized.
-Based on this assessment, a project plan including rollout schedule and resouce management has to be created.
+During rollout preparation, a portfolio of all relevant assets and sites (e.g., train stations and escalators) must be created.
+This portfolio must be evaluated and prioritized.
+Based on this assessment, a project plan including rollout schedule and resource management must be created.

 Rollout execution will then require a generalized plan which can be applied to each individual site.
-In this case, it includes site preparation (e.g. aligning with the train station`s facility management, preparing for deployment), asset preparation (e.g. cordoning off the escalators, enabling access to the reqired internal parts), solution deployment (e.g. deploying an IoT gateway and an ultra-sound sensor), testing the solution (e.g. simulating a problem with the escalator and checking if this is recognized by the solution), and finally transferring everything to operations.
+In this case, it includes site preparation (e.g., aligning with the train station's facility management, preparing for deployment), asset preparation (e.g., cordoning off the escalators, enabling access to the required internal parts), solution deployment (e.g., deploying an IoT gateway and an ultrasound sensor), testing the solution (e.g., simulating a problem with the escalator and checking if this is recognized by the solution), and finally transferring everything to operations.

-Back to the porfolio level, the next area is performance and control.
+Back to the portfolio level, the next area is performance and control.
 For example, this can monitor the rollout of the escalator monitoring solution and suggest corrections in case of inefficiencies.
-Finally, if this is a fixed set of sites / assets, the rollout project needs to be closed properly.
-This will include preparting measurs for new assets being onboarded.
-For example, also new escalators acquired in the future should be equipped with the monitoring solutions.
+Finally, if this is a fixed set of sites/assets, the rollout project needs to be closed properly.
+This will include preparing measures for new assets being onboarded.
+For example, new escalators acquired in the future should also be equipped with the monitoring solutions.

 Smart, connected products: Go-to-Market

-For the Digital OEM, a strong focus on the commercialization on the new digital / physical offerings is key.
+For the Digital OEM, a strong focus on the commercialization of new digital/physical offerings is key.
 For an incumbent, this needs to start with a look at existing sales and marketing processes, as well as the skills and networks of the existing team.
-How can this be applied to successfully market and sell the new, digital / physical offering?
+How can this be applied to successfully market and sell new, digital/physical offering?
 And which changes might be required?

 If the new offerings include some kind of fleet/asset/feature-as-a-service element, it will be important that the sales organization be adopted accordingly.
 This will include many aspects, including sales commissions and incentives, sales processes, and customer engagement.